cesardariogar/nearsoftAcademyAssignments/Week_1/Week 1 Assignment.md

 **1. Try Fast and**
 **2. Fail Fast.**
 In order to succeed more quickly and in a cheaper way.

 There are some other things you need to be carefull with:
-Opinions are subjective and dangerous.
+-Opinions are subjective and dangerous.
-Make sure yo uare building the right “it” before you built “it”.
+-Make sure yo uare building the right “it” before you built “it”.

 How you succeed those obstacles and how you have to take the next step:
-Successful Ideas must find balance between
+-Successful Ideas must find balance between
 -Vision
 -Ideas
 -Opinions